-Now that there are several promising vaccines for COVID-19 nearing approval, the country is on a path to so-called herd immunity.
+Now that there are multiple COVID-19 vaccines authorized for use in the United States, the country is on a path to so-called herd immunity.

 Here’s what you need to know: